No matter what industry you recruit for, you can always have more information when making screening decisions.

 The large quantity of data gathered in a game-based assessment increases accuracy while greatly shortening the time it takes to complete the assessment.

 - Validation: Validation helps establish that a game-based assessment accurately measures what it’s designed for.
 For example, developers creating a game based cognitive test will use existing tests, such as the International Cognitive Ability Resource as a baseline to measure the results of their game-based assessment.

 - Job Appropriateness: Consider what cognitive skills are necessary for the position and find a game-based assessment that tests for them.
-Both entry and mid level jobs require cognitive skills, but a manager may need to demonstrate organizational and problem solving skills while an entry-level clerk may need numerical literacy and memory recall.
-Blanket assessments are acceptable solutions, but ideally you should have one tailored to different roles based on their cognitive skill needs.
-Assessments should not look or feel trivial and and should communicate the importance of the hiring process to the candidate.
+Both entry and mid-level jobs require cognitive skills, but a manager may need to demonstrate organizational and problem-solving skills while an entry-level clerk may need numerical literacy and memory recall.
+Blanket assessments are acceptable solutions, but ideally, you should have one tailored to different roles based on their cognitive skill needs.
+Assessments should not look or feel trivial and should communicate the importance of the hiring process to the candidate.

 Employing game-based cognitive assessments creates a more efficient hiring process, and when properly vetted, lead to improvements in candidate quality and experience.
 But remember that they are not a single solution to candidate screening and evaluations.
 They need to evaluate relevant cognitive skills, be properly validated for accuracy, and are ideally tailored to the position level.

 If the assessments can meet these criteria, pairing them with a structured OnDemand interview can dramatically improve your candidate quality and their candidate experience.
 A structured video interview provides insight into your candidate’s behavioral traits, such as teamwork, emotional intelligence, and work skills.
 A game-based assessment gives you insight into their mental skills like problem-solving, memory, and recall.